Due to COVID-19 safety measures, our Office cannot accept visitors. Please contact us online or call 1-800-263-1830.

 “Ombudsman” is a gender-neutral Swedish word that means “citizen’s representative” – an independent official who investigates complaints from the public about problems in government administration.
 The first parliamentary ombudsman was created in Sweden in 1809.
-Today, about 90 countries around the world have independent ombudsman offices.
+Today, more than This link opens in a new tab100 countries around the world have independent ombudsman offices.

 The Ombudsman is Mr. Paul Dubé , who began his term on April 1, 2016.

-The Ombudsman resolves and investigates more than 20,000 public complaints every year about Ontario government organizations and municipalities, universities and school boards.
+The Ombudsman resolves and investigates more than 20,000 public complaints every year about Ontario government organizations and municipalities, universities and school boards, as well as French language services and child protection services.
 The Ombudsman recommends solutions to individual and systemic administrative problems.
 Read about the Ombudsman’s values, mission and vision, and read about the type of work we do.

 Contact the Ombudsman if you have a problem you have been unable to resolve with an Ontario government body, municipality, university, or school board.
 You can also contact us for information about our work or our processes.

 The Ombudsman can investigate complaints about Ontario government ministries, corporations, agencies, boards, commissions and tribunals, with some exceptions.
 The Ombudsman can also investigate complaints about all of Ontario’s municipalities, publicly funded universities and school boards.
 Check the list of Who We Oversee to find out whether we oversee a particular organization.

 The Ombudsman cannot investigate individuals, private businesses, the courts, politicians, local police, or the federal government – and some matters within the mandate of other officers (e.g., hospitals and long-term care facilities).

 To find out if the organization that is the subject of your complaint is within the Ombudsman’s jurisdiction, please see Who We Oversee.

 If the organization is outside of the Ombudsman’s jurisdiction, another office might be able to help you.
 For example: